matestack/matestack-ui-core/docs/integrations/websockets.md

 # Websockets

-Websockets can easily be integrated into matestack. matestack uses Rails ActionCable for this feature.
+Websockets can easily be integrated into matestack.
+Matestack uses Rails ActionCable for this feature.

-## Creata a Channel on the serverside
+## Create a Channel on the serverside

 `app/channels/matestack_ui_core_channel.rb`